seanandrews/csalt/docs/index.rst

 .. toctree::
    :maxdepth: 1

+   installation
+   input parameters
-   installation and running within CASA use with mcfost (can expand to other codes) input parameters
+   use with mcfost (can expand to other codes)

 Licence